PRK, LASEK, and Epi-LASIK for NearsightednessSkip to the navigation

 The risks associated with PRK, LASEK, and epi-LASIK are similar.

 The problem most commonly associated is clouded vision (sometimes also referred to as haze).
 Some people's eyes have some clouding of the cornea as a result of healing.
-This clouding may occur about 4 months to 14 months after surgery and then clear up.
-It has been linked with spending a lot of time in the sun.4 Clouding appears to be more common in people who are very nearsighted.
-Some doctors may give you eyedrop medicine during and/or after the surgery to lower the chance of haze.
+This clouding may occur within a year after surgery and then clear up.
+It has been linked with spending a lot of time in the sun.
+Clouding appears to be more common in people who are very nearsighted.
+Some doctors may give you eyedrop medicine during and/or after the surgery to lower the chance of haze.footnote 4

 Some doctors may recommend avoiding direct sunlight for a while after your surgery, taking vitamin C, and wearing sunglasses.